A selection of a weak KAM solution of the sub-riemannian Ma\~n\'e Lagrangian: Preliminaries

 \subsection{Statement of the results}

-We introduce, as in \cite{FW}, the following concepts that will be used in subsection \ref{sec:im} in relation with Markov chains. \begin{definition} An $\{i\}$-graph on the set $\{1\le i\le m\}$ is a graph consisting of arrows $k\to l$, $k,l=1,\ldots,m$, $k\ne l\ne i$ with precisely one arrow starting at each $k\ne i$ and without cycles.
+As in \cite{FW}, we introduce the following concepts that will be used in subsection \ref{sec:im} in relation with Markov chains. \begin{definition} An $\{i\}$-graph on the set $\{1\le i\le m\}$ is a graph consisting of arrows $k\to l$, $k,l=1,\ldots,m$, $k\ne l\ne i$ with precisely one arrow starting at each $k\ne i$ and without cycles.
 The set of $\{i\}$-graphs will be denoted by $G\{i\}$.

 We say that a subset $B$ of $\T^d$ is {\em stable} if for any $x\in B$, $y\notin B$, $\Phi(x,y)>0$.
 For $A_i$ stable define

 and let $W_{\min}=\min W(A_i)$. \end{definition} Our general result is \begin{theorem} For $x\in\T^d$ and any $\ga>0$, there is $\rho_0>0$ such that for any $0<\rho<\rho_0$ there is $\ep_0>0$ such that for $0<\ep<\ep_0$, $\mu_\ep(B_\rho(x))$ is between $\exp\Big(-\dfrac{2\phi(x)\pm\ga}\ep\Big),$ where $\phi$ is the solution of \eqref{eq:HJ} given by